A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Maximum Likelihood Formalism

 In this appendix we describe the formalism used to quantify the statistical power of our analysis in terms of testing the hypothesis that CC SNe contribute to the IceCube high-energy neutrino flux.
 We perform a maximum likelihood analysis in redshift-position space to determine the significance of observed excesses of CC SNe at the location and times of IceCube neutrino alerts.

 From our \code{SNANA} simulations of the two events, we have determined the redshift distribution of our expected signal and background populations.
 These distributions are displayed in Figure \ref{fig:ExpectedEvents} for IC170922A and in Figure \ref{fig:ev2_events_pdf} for IC171106A.
 The black curves in these figures will be referred to as $\xi S_z(z)$, where $\xi$ is the IceCube signalness and $S_z(z)$ is the probability density function for signal events in redshift space given by \eqnref{redshift}.
-The red curve, then, we express as $\xi S_z(z) \varepsilon(z)$, which folds in the optical detection efficiency as a function of redshift $\varepsilon(z)$.
+The number of detected signal events per unit redshift (red curve in these figures) is derived from the black curve through a multiplication by the optical detection efficiency as a function of redshift $\varepsilon(z)$, so we express this quantity as $\xi S_z(z) \varepsilon(z)$.
 It is necessary at this point to introduce a signal normalization parameter $\lambda$, which will represent the total fraction of the IceCube TeV-PeV flux caused by CC SNe.
 Therefore, over several follow-ups, the expectation value of $\lambda$ will be the fraction of IceCube neutrinos caused by CC SNe.
 Thus, the expected number of signal events per unit redshift is $\lambda \xi S_z(z) \varepsilon(z)$.
-The expected number of background events per unit redshift is the curves labelled ``Remaining Background'' in Figures \ref{fig:ExpectedEvents} and \ref{fig:ev2_events_pdf}, and we express this function in our formalism as $B_z(z)$.
+The expected number of background events per unit redshift is represented by the curves labelled ``Remaining Background'' in Figures \ref{fig:ExpectedEvents} and \ref{fig:ev2_events_pdf}, and we express this function in our formalism as $B_z(z)$.

 We distribute the events in position space according to a uniform distribution across the DECam field of view for the background population and according to a 2D asymmetric Gaussian fit to the 90\% confidence interval containment region determined by IceCube for the signal population.
 The signal and background distributions for angular space are expressed as $S_\Omega(\Omega)$ and $B_\Omega(\Omega)$, which are normalized probability distribution functions.
 Therefore, $\lambda \xi S_z(z) \varepsilon(z) S_\Omega(\Omega)$ is the expected number of signal events per unit redshift per unit solid angle selected by our pipeline for a given follow-up, and $B_z(z) B_\Omega(\Omega)$ is the expected number of background events per unit redshift per unit solid angle selected by our pipeline for a given follow-up.